snap-stanford/snap-python/doc/source/reference/basic.rst

         A static method that returns the maximum of the floats passed in as parameters.

+     .. describe:: GetPrimHashCd()

+        Returns the primary hash code for the float object.

      .. describe:: GetRnd()

         A static method that returns a random int between 0 and 1.

+     .. describe:: GetSecHashCd()

+        Returns the secondary hash code for the float object.

-     .. describe:: IsNum(val)
+     .. describe:: IsNum()
+                   IsNum(val)

-        A static method that returns a bool indicating whether *val* is a valid numner.
+        A method that returns a bool indicating whether *val* is a valid numner.
+If *val* is not provided, it returns a bool indicating whether this float is a valid number.

-     .. describe:: IsNaN(val)
+     .. describe:: IsNaN()
+                   IsNaN(val)

         A static method that returns a bool indicating whether *val* is NaN, not a number.
+If *val* is not provided, it returns a bool indicating whether this float is NaN.

      .. describe:: Sign(val)